hsk/trans/typeclass/overload2.md

   - record expressions `{l1 = e1、...、ln = en}`, and
   - selector functions `#l`.

   It would be easy to add record updates, as in the work of Ohori, but more dicult to handle record extension, as in the work of Wand [Wan87] or Remy [Rem89].
-Jones [Jon92a] has shown how to embed Remy's system of extensible records by extending unification to an AC theory for records and using (multi-parameter) type classes for stating the absence of fields in a record.
+  Jones [Jon92a] has shown how to embed Remy's system of extensible records by extending unification to an AC theory for records and using (multi-parameter) type classes for stating the absence of fields in a record.
   Both updates and extensions are however omitted here for simplicity.

   Leaving open for the moment the type of selector functions, the system presented so far corresponds roughly to the way records are defined in Standard ML.
   Selectors are treated in Standard ML as overloaded functions.
-As with all overloaded functions, the type of the argument of a selector has to be known statically; if it isn't, an overloading resolution error results.
+  As with all overloaded functions, the type of the argument of a selector has to be known statically;
+  if it isn't, an overloading resolution error results.

-  Our record extension also treats selectors as overloaded functions but uses the overloading concept of System O. The most general type scheme of a selector `#l` is
+  Our record extension also treats selectors as overloaded functions but uses the overloading concept of System O.
+  The most general type scheme of a selector `#l` is

     ∀β.∀α.(α ≦ {l : β}) => α -> β.

   This says that `#l` can be applied to records that have a field `l : τ`, in which case it will yield a value of type `τ`.
   The type scheme uses a subtype constraint `α ≦ ρ`.
   Subtype constraints are validated using the subtyping rules in Figure 5.
   In all other respects, they behave just like overloading constraints `o : α -> τ`.

   Example 5.1 The following program is typable in System O (where the typing of `max` is added for convenience).

       let max : ∀β.((<) : β -> β -> bool) =>
                   ∀α. (α ≦ {key : β}) => α -> α -> α